 In case you work in education or government sector and want to learn about specific features your archiving solution should have, these in-depth compliance checklists will come in handy:

-- Ultimate Education Compliance Checklist for Data Archiving in 2020
+- Ultimate Education Compliance Checklist for Data Archiving

-- The Definitive Government Compliance Checklist for Records Management and Archiving in 2020
+- The Definitive Government Compliance Checklist for Records Management and Archiving

 Jatheon is a data archiving specialist that’s been providing organizations in regulated industries with on-premise, cloud and virtual email archiving solutions for over 15 years.
 If you’d like to learn how your organization can meet compliance requirements and cut eDiscovery costs using Jatheon’s email archiving software, just contact us or book a free, no-commitment demo.